Lukasz13866417/GPU_SDL_Drawing/README.md

 sudo apt install libsdl2-dev libsdl2-2.0-0 -y
 sudo apt-get install libsdl2-ttf-dev
 ```
 The vendor-specific (NVidia/Intel/AMD) implementation of OpenCL might already be on your machine, but if it's not, you need to install it too.
-If you don't have it, the app will crash on launch and say that it can't find an OpenCL platform.
+If you don't have it, the app will crash on launch and say that it can't find an OpenCL platform. <br>
-After installation, just build with CMake:
+After installation, just go to project root directory and build with CMake:
 ```bash
 mkdir build && cd build
 cmake ..